I was so awful at first at finding Whole30 approved recipes that satisfied!

 - Lunch: yummy leftover chicken from the date night on a sturdy lettuce leaf plus garlic soup from Sunday

-- Dinner: cheeseburger soup (without the cheese of course, so “hamburger soup” I guess)
+- Dinner: cheeseburger soup (without the cheese of course, so “hamburger soup” I guess – we served cheese at the table for the kids)

 Dinner: Leftovers, yay!
 This is the sloppy Joe meat from the weekend (it lasted for a number of lunches, packed and hot-at-home, too), over fresh steamed cauliflower, with American-fried potatoes, sauteed asparagus and that cumin-scented cabbage salad.
 So I guess that was only sort-of leftovers.